natewinck/surfstat/README.md

 - Flesh out Surf.get_surfs() and all getters to include orderby and other filters (create a generic filter)
 - When deleting a status, all Surfices associated with it can be given a new status without throwing a new event (and all events associated with the status are either updated or deleted)
 - Add comments everywhere!
 Especially HTML, CSS, JavaScript, views.py, urls.py, ajax.py
+- Initial setup step-by-step process (and can choose MySQL, SQLite, or PostgreSQL)
+- Email to Groups

 Data
 ----
+- Add color and generic JSON columns for every data model
-- [Possible—destroys group model] One Surfice can be in multiple Surfs
+- [Possible — destroys group model] One Surfice can be in multiple Surfs
 - Set up MySQL in addition to SQLite

 Testing
 -------
 - Make a test deployment server
 - Test database creation
+- Test initial setup